akrolewski/Parity-Odd-4PCF-regions/README.md

 The analytic covariances needed to compute chi2 are in "cov."
 The computation of chi2 follows the notebooks [in the Parity-Odd-4PCF repo](https://github.com/oliverphilcox/Parity-Odd-4PCF).

-Many thanks to the original authors of the parity-odd four point function papers (link): Jiamin Hou, Zachary Slepian, Robert Cahn, and Oliver Philcox.
+Many thanks to the original authors of the [parity-odd four point function](https://arxiv.org/abs/2206.03625) [papers](https://arxiv.org/abs/2206.04227): Jiamin Hou, Zachary Slepian, Robert Cahn, and Oliver Philcox.
 This repository is intended to allow the community to reproduce our (and their) work.